Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

-The error estimator~\eqref{eq:error_estimator} can also be extended to calculate the lower and upper bounds of the numerical error \citep{braess1996posteriori}.
-The resulting error estimator and total error w.r.t. analytical solution
+The error estimator~\eqref{eq:error_estimator} can also be extended to calculate the lower and upper bounds of the numerical error \citep{braess1996posteriori}, which, however, is not in the scope of this paper. \autoref{fig:c3_err_combined}(c) demonstrates the resulting error estimator compared to the total error w.r.t. analytical solution, \autoref{fig:c3_err_combined}(d):

-which is the sum of the $H^1$-norm of the temperature error and $L^2$-norm of the flux error:, are shown in \autoref{fig:c3_err_combined}.
+which is the sum of the $H^1$-norm of the temperature error and $L^2$-norm of the flux error.